nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 4. robust to random losses
 5. achieve high performance regardless of buffer size

 YeAH operates between 2 modes: Fast and Slow mode.
-In the Fast mode when the queue occupancy is small and the network congestion level is low, YeAH increments its congestion window according to the aggressive STCP rule.
+In the Fast mode when the queue occupancy is small and the network congestion level is low, YeAH increments its congestion window according to the aggressive HSTCP rule.
 When the number of packets in the queue grows beyond a threshold and the network congestion level is high, YeAH enters its Slow mode, acting as Reno with a decongestion algorithm.
 YeAH employs Vegas' mechanism for calculating the backlog as in Equation :eq:`q_yeah`.
 The estimation of the network congestion level is shown in Equation :eq:`l_yeah`.

 .. math::  Q = (RTT - BaseRTT) \cdot \frac{cWnd}{RTT}